markferritto/finance-reclass-sql-project/README.md

 SELECT * FROM reclassify_invoices();
 ```

+4. What happens:

-If any invoice from account 123 and customer 'ABC001' exceeds $10,000, a "High Value Notice" will be inserted.
+Any invoice with account_id = 123 and customer_id = 'ABC001' over $10,000 triggers a new row to be inserted into invoices_active

+That inserted row has:

+amount = 100.00

+category = 'High Value Notice'

 ## ✅ Result Screenshot